 4. PLEASE stop deciding that someone else’s story should be yours.
 No matter the auntie heartstrings she may have been feeling pulled from, or how she perceived the situation to play out, Nicole Richie’s adoption story belongs to HER, her parents, and her BIRTH parents.
 Your feelings about it, your momma’s feelings, the teacher’s feelings, the postman’s feelings, do not matter at the end of the day.
 No matter how old she is, this is HER story, and it should be respected and treated with a certain amount of care.

-Now to be clear, LOL I’m a fan, so I’ll still probably read the book, and I’m not encouraging anyone else not to.
+Now to be clear, LOL I’m a fan, so I’m not hating on the book, and I’m not encouraging anyone else to.
 All I’m asking, is that we start to pay closer attention to HOW we say things, and how those seemingly simple comments/statements can have dire implications for others.
 For every one person who read that excerpt and said, “Oh, that’s interesting”, and moved on with their day, five more were just as likely to say, “Oh, see, I knew our people didn’t adopt, I knew there had to be a story there”.

 While adoption is difficult for birth families, there is a time and a place to deal with it, and in my opinion, your memoir may not be that place, especially if you are still feeling some kinda way.
 What we should take from this, is that there is definitely a need to do more in terms of supporting the relatives of adopted children.
 There is obviously a wound there that should be receiving far more salve.
 I found ONE study that stated as much.